-Medicaid card/insurance card
+- Medicaid card/insurance card

-$15.00 administration fee for each vaccine given if they are VFC eligible
+- $15.00 administration fee for each vaccine given if they are VFC eligible

 VFC stands for "Vaccines for Children" and they are free.
 The VFC Basic and Expanded programs are designed to keep qualified children in their medical home for basic preventive services and to reduce the barriers to getting children immunized.

-is American Indian or Alaskan Native
+- is American Indian or Alaskan Native

-is enrolled in Medicaid
+- is enrolled in Medicaid

-has no health insurance
+- has no health insurance

 Definition for Under-Insured: For the purposes of determining eligibility for VFC, children are considered to be under-insured if the child's insurance does not cover any reimbursement for the cost of the vaccinations.
 A child with health insurance that has no immunization coverage at the time the child presents is considered to be under-insured and eligible to receive VFC vaccine.